Ganbu Gulin: One Mob Documentary

 Darebin City Council acknowledges the Wurundjeri people as the traditional owners and custodians of their land and pays respect to their Elders past and present.
 Darebin City Council would like to thank all Aboriginal and Torres Strait Islander people whom were part of the making of this film.

-Ben has directed and produced award winning films, television and digital features for broadcasters including National Geographic, Al Jazeera, Radio Free Asia, Discovery, Foxtel, as well as Australia’s public and free to air stations.
-He has directed and produced multiple series and documentary investigations that have spanned the world, and is adept at planning and executing projects in multiple countries.
+BENJAMIN THEODORE PEDERICK, WRITER/PRODUCER | Ben has directed and produced award winning films, television and digital features for broadcasters including National Geographic, Al Jazeera, Radio Free Asia, Discovery, Foxtel, as well as Australia’s public and free to air stations.
+He has directed and produced multiple series and documentary investigations that have spanned the world, and is adept at planning and executing projects in multiple countries. |

+DANIEL KING, WRITER/DIRECTOR/PRODUCER | Descendent of the Yuin and Awabakal nations Daniel is a filmmaker that works in both factual and narrative forms as director but is also a skill camera operator and editor.
 In 2001, Daniel graduated from RMIT with an Advanced diploma in Video Production and his final year film ‘Mirror Images’ starring Aaron Pedersen was selected for screening a numerous film festivals including the Tadawali Awards and the Rotterdam film festival.
 Daniel also has Masters of Film and TV in directing drama at the Victorian Collage of the Arts (University of Melbourne).
+Daniel directed his first TV documentary with John Harding titled “The Fitzroy Stars” for the ABC program Message Stick in 2006.
+Daniel has since made numerous documentaries both nationally and internationally for broadcast including a feature length documentary titled Trading Cultures, broadcast by NITV /SBS.
+Daniel has won a number of awards including NIMA for best music video 2018. |

 Event & ticketing details